jclouds/jclouds-site/_posts/2016-08-22-arbitrary-cpu-ram.md

 layout: post
 slug: arbitrary-cpu-ram
 title: Adding support for arbitrary CPU and RAM to ComputeService
-quicknews: Read about our <strong>GSoC 2016 project</strong>!
-Support for arbitrary CPU and RAM has been added to the Compute abstraction
 ---

 Through of a [Google Summer of Code](https://developers.google.com/open-source/gsoc/) project, Apache jclouds now allows users to manually set arbitrary values for desired CPU and RAM of compute instances.